Hurricane Ian Claims Update September 2023

 As a Florida Public Adjuster, I was on the ground two days after the storm, together with members of the FastClaimHelp team from A&H, assisting and helping homeowners, ensuring their roofs got tarped, documenting Hurricane Ian Claim losses, and caring for them.

 At first, we saw an influx of adjusters, restoration companies, contractors, and other construction personnel trying to assist property owners with the repairs.
 But it has been more than six months since the hurricane, and we are dealing with the underpayment of claims (unfair claims practices) and, in many instances, claim denials.

 Insurers are Minimizing, Delaying, or Denying Claims

-Homeowners that have been paying their premiums for years believed that their insurance company would compensate for their losses quickly and fairly.
+Homeowners who have been paying their premiums for years believed that their insurance company would compensate for their losses quickly and fairly.
 After all, they market themselves on national television as “on our side”, “our friendly neighbor,” or pillars of integrity.

 But when it comes to claims, they are for-profit organizations with their best interest at heart, trying to minimize claims, delay, and even deny the losses.

 Every week that passes, we see more homeowners who have not been compensated properly, such as those denied wind damages where flood is being blamed for the damages.

 Also, insurance companies are not paying for full roof replacements.
 Instead, they changed the field adjusters' estimate to include just a roof repair and minimized the entire estimate.
 Hoping the policyholder does not seek help from a Public Adjuster or Attorney.

 Another issue homeowners encounter is a delay in the payment of the claims, transferring the adjuster on the file several times, not answering the phone, and sending engineers to your property to write false reports and avoid paying the full value of the damage.